-The COVID-19 pandemic continued through out the year with the company not being as severely impacted as initially expected.
+The COVID-19 pandemic continued through out the year.
 The company has been able to manage to operate during this period with the assistance of Government stimulus relief provided by the Government.
 This Government stimulus ceased in the year and the continuing impact of COVID-19 may adversely affect the company, however any future impacts of COVID-19 are still difficult to assess at this point in time, however it is expected that the company will continue to operate as normal.
-There have been no significant events that have occurred subsequent to 31 December 2020.